thoughtbot/maintaining-open-source-projects/book/04-quality.md

 violations over a contribution.
 People rarely get offended by a robot dog.
 It is indeed waiting to criticize your style, but it does so always, with the same speed, consistency and lack of passion each time.
-People can handle Hound items ahead of your review, leaving code that reads as if it has been written by anyone at your team.
+People can handle Hound items ahead of your review, leaving code that reads as if anyone on your team wrote it.

 Other useful static analysis tools are: